NATO Submarine Rescue System: Submarine Rescue Vehicle (SRV)

-The SRV is a manned submersible and was developed from previous rescue vehicles, notably LR5, developed and built by FET's Subsea Division brand Perry Slingsby Systems Ltd in North Yorkshire.
+The SRV is a crewed submersible and was developed from previous rescue vehicles, notably LR5, developed and built by FET's Subsea Division brand Perry Slingsby Systems Ltd in North Yorkshire.
 It is 10m long, weighs 30 tonnes and has an all-steel (NQ1), single piece hull.
 The craft is operated by a three-man crew (two pilots and a rescue chamber operator).
 It can operate at depths down to 610m and can mate with the rescue hatch seal at angles of up to 60 degrees in any direction.
 It also uses high-temperature batteries, of "Zebra" type.
 These enable it to stay submerged for up to 96 hours.
 Propulsion is provided by two 25kW units, with a further four smaller units being used for positioning.
 It is the latest generation of rescue vehicle and has diverless recovery, fibre-optic data communications and a self-contained breathing system developed by Divex (now part of James Fisher Defence).

 Delivery of the complete system was achieved by October 2007.
 Trials and development of improved operating practices were completed in time for Exercise Bold Monarch in May 2008.
 Full operational capability was attained in March 2011.
 NSRS has operated from numerous mother ships and exercised to bottomed diesel submarines of NATO nations as well as those of Russia and Sweden.
 In 2013 NSRS achieved a first by conducting a full rescue cycle with the nuclear attack submarine HMS Astute, which was suspended mid-water below large mooring buoys.
 This success was repeated in April 2015 in the Mediterranean Sea to the French nuclear submarine Rubis.